komaruworld/Nadir-rework/README.md

 ## PLEASE READ!

-Nadir-rework This is just a fork of Nadir only for new versions because the original project was abandoned and is no longer updated
+Nadir-rework This is just a fork of Nadir only for new versions because the original project was abandoned and is no longer updated this project is not based on the official Nadir it is based on the fork [Nadir by MeiaQuatru](https://github.com/MeiaQuatru/Nadir) but there were bugs and this project just fixes them :)
 ------

 Inspired by the [Apotheosis](https://www.curseforge.com/minecraft/mc-mods/apotheosis) mod, **Nadir** aims to **reinvent the enchanting system** by making it more immersive and customizable outside of just adding more Bookshelves.